What is Company Law in Nigeria?Abbakin

 A company has been defined as: “An association of persons formed for the purpose of an undertaking or business carried on in the name of the association” – Dictionary of Law [L. B. Curzon].

-The Companies and Allied Matters Act (CAMA), decree of 1990 is the legal framework that stipulates the general principles of the Nigeria company law and the control of the activities of companies in Nigeria.
+The Companies and Allied Matters Act (CAMA), decree of 1990 is the legal framework that stipulates the general principles of the Nigeria company law.
+It is the legal structure that controls all the activities of companies in Nigeria.

-It is the Act that empowers the Corporate Affairs Commission (CAC) for the regulation of business names registration and incorporation of companies, trustee bodies and associations in Nigeria.
+It is this Act that empowers the Corporate Affairs Commission (CAC) for the regulation of business names registration and incorporation of companies, trustee bodies and associations in Nigeria.

 By the provisions of the CAMA, a company is defined as a legal entity or person separate and distinct from its members (Owners) who came together with a common goal or objectives.